Futura (typeface): Futura Condensed

 Futura Condensed is a condensed version of the original Futura font family.
 Bold and bold oblique fonts were released in 1930.
 Medium, medium oblique, extra bold, and extra bold oblique fonts were released in 1936.
 Light and light oblique fonts were released in 1950.

 Futura Display (Futura Schlagzeile)

 Futura Display in a specimen book.

 Released in 1932, Futura Display uses more angular strokes, resulting in rectangular letter forms.

+Futura Extra Bold

+Designed in 1952 by Edwin W. Shaar, Futura Extra Bold was film director Stanley Kubrick's favorite typeface.